Salto Abajo

 Salto Abajo is a barrio in the municipality of Utuado, Puerto Rico.
 Its population in 2010 was 3,929.

 Geography

-Salto Abajo is situated at an elevation of 568 ft, just north of Salto Arriba and pueblo in Utuado, Puerto Rico.
+Salto Abajo is situated at an elevation of 568 ft, just north of Salto Arriba and Pueblo in Utuado, Puerto Rico.
 It has an area of 2.66 sqmi of which 0.03 sqmi is water.

 History

-Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
+Salto Abajo was in Spain's gazetteers until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Salto Abajo barrio was 836.

 Features

-The rope bridge in Salto Abajo was destroyed by Hurricane Maria in 2017.
-Engineering students from the University of New Mexico and University of Texas at El Paso began its reconstruction but never completed the work.
+After the rope bridge in Salto Abajo was destroyed by Hurricane Maria in 2017, engineering students from the University of New Mexico and University of Texas at El Paso began its reconstruction, but never completed the work.